kava-project/kava-project.github.io/_posts/2001-01-07-conclusion.md

 color: white
 fa-icon: file-text-o
 ---
+About the results
+About the methodology.
+Bert.
+About the team

 Having an **embedded media** (photos and video) is often inflexible with a dynamic and **responsive design**.